 This method combines concepts of the Mediterranean and DASH (Dietary Approaches to Stop Hypertension) diets.
 The MIND diet has been associated with lower rates of Parkinson's and Alzheimer's disease.
-It recommends consumption of 10 foods:
+It recommends consumption of 10 foods and offers specific amounts to eat per week: (Check with your dietitian for details)